Shubhaprada-11/MS_Engage_data_analysis/README.md

 ## Future Scope
 The web app as of now only performs feature wise analysis \
-Future scope is to implement row wise analysis, input validation using AI, and flexibity to analyse different datasets
+Future scope is to implement row wise analysis, input validation using AI, flexibity to analyse different datasets, and multidimensional visualisation

 ## Contact me
 shubharv@outlook.com